newatoms/guides/visualise-programming-guide/readme.md

 Every interaction you've ever had with machines is guided by a script.
 A script is a document which has a 'preprogrammed' conversation between a user and a machine.
 Some parts of the conversation are still to be filled in by the user, for example by adding a name in an input field, but most of it has been written already (without the user having knowledge of it).

-There are a lot of languages, each has it's own functionality and rules.
+There are a lot of languages, each has its own functionality and rules.
 A data analysis script for example will be somewhat different from a script that enables you to draw a picture.
 Almost all scripts will follow the communication rules stated above though.

 Once you've mastered a language you'll be able to write all kinds of functionalities that fall within the scope of that language.
-Imagine the possibilies 🔮.
+Imagine the possibilities 🔮.